 Based on the priority areas specified above, Denmark will continue to pursue an open and constructive dialogue with the Global Fund across the organization to influence and follow up on the organizations work towards realizing these priorities.
-This is mainly done through the two annual board meetings and relevant committee meetings where Denmark attend together with the constituency.
-The topics on which each country takes the lead vary, and it is agreed within the constituency that the countries with the board member and the alternate will assume the majority of the responsibilities during a board meeting.
+This is mainly done through the two annual Board Meetings and relevant committee meetings where Denmark attend together with the constituency.
+It varies which topics each country takes lead on and it is agreed among the constituency that the countries with the board member and the alternate will take on most responses at a board meeting.

 No midterm review of the Danish strategy was done in the previous period due to the COVID-19 pandemic, why a midterm review between Denmark and the Global Fund will be conducted in 2024.
 The midterm review could be done together with other countries from the constituency, which will be used to follow-up on the cooperation over the past year and discuss the way ahead.
-Denmark will continue to take active part and promote Danish priorities in the Global Fund's governing..
-Denmark will through close dialogue coordinate with the constituency and other likeminded donors.
+Denmark will continue to take active part and promote Danish priorities in the Global Fund's governing and continue its close dialogue with the Global Fund.
+Denmark will coordinate closely with the constituency and other likeminded donors.